They stuck with a single club for their entire career, often resulting in cult or legendary status amongst their fans.

 The owner of a sweet left foot, Keizer was a left wing genius who was a huge part of the iconic Total Football side of the 1960s and 1970s.

-Another brilliant left-winger, his 24 years at Old Trafford were a huge part of the United revival as the Welsh wizard won literally everything there was to win, including 13 (that's thirteen) Premier League titles and two Champions League triumphs.
+Another brilliant left-winger, his 24 years at Old Trafford were a huge part of the United revival as the Welsh wizard won literally everything there was to win, including 13 (that's thirteen) Premier League winners medals and two Champions League triumphs.

 Great attacking midfielder who was an idol of Maradona, he played nearly 700 games for “el Rojo”.